rsxy/micropulser/README.md

-# micropulser
-Microsecond pulse generator for Arduino.
+# micropulser - Microsecond pulse generator for Arduino.

-Serial interface for generating short (µs) pulses on digital output pins.
+This project involves an Arduino program capable of generating microsecond pulses on digital output pins.
+The program allows users to control the pulse generation through serial commands, enabling various modes such as single pulses, periodic pulses, test pulses, and double pulses on different pins.

-Can generate single pulses and pulse trains with rather strict timing, periodic pulses with less strict timing (see below).
+The code can generate single pulses and pulse trains with rather strict timing, periodic pulses with less strict timing (see below).
-Test pulse pattern with 1, 2, 5, 10 µs pulse width, periodically on pin D2, D3, D4, D5.
+Test pulse pattern with 1, 2, 5, 10 µs (or alternatively 1, 2, 4 µs) pulse width, periodically on pin D2, D3, D4, D5.

 ## Serial commands
 Parameters are separated by single space, termination character is "\n", 115200 baud

-Syntax:

-`pulse <int pinID> <int pulseN> <int pulselen> <int pulsegap>`
-* generate single or multiple pulses, then go to idle state, wait for new command.
-* `<int pinID>`: digital output pin
+## Syntax

+### pulse
+`pulse <pinID> <pulseN> <pulselen> <pulsegap>`

+Generates a specified number of pulses on a pin.

+- `pinID`: Pin number to output pulses.
-* `<int pulseN>`: Number of periodic pulses to be generated
+- `pulseN`: Number of pulses to generate.
-* `<int pulselen>`: Length of pulse(s) in microseconds (µs)
+- `pulselen`: Length of each pulse in microseconds.
-* `<int pulsegap>`: Gap between pulses, in microseconds (µs)
+- `pulsegap`: Gap between consecutive pulses in microseconds.

-`periodic <int pinID> <int pulselen> <int pulsegap>`
-* generate single pulses in infinite loop;
-* pause timing is not strict, arduino runtime loop overhead is added to pulsegap.

-`test`
-* send periodic pattern of test pulses, i.e. 1, 2, 5, 10 µs pulses with 10 µs gap,
-* using pin D2, D3, D4, D5,
-* then 1 ms wait time (+ overhead) until next iteration
+Example: Using pin3, generate 5 pulses of 10 microseconds each with a gap of 50 microseconds:
+`pulse 3 5 10 50`

+### periodic
+`periodic <pinID> <pulselen> <pulsegap>`

+Generates pulses at regular intervals on a pin.

+- `pinID`: Pin number to output pulses.
+- `pulselen`: Length of the pulse in microseconds.
+- `pulsegap`: Interval between pulses in microseconds.

+Example: Using pin4, to start periodic pulses of 10 microseconds with a gap of 500 microseconds:
+  `periodic 4 10 500` - to stop pulsing send `stop`

+### doublepulse
+`doublepulse <pinID> <pulselen> <gap> <pinID2> <pulselen2>`

+Generates a double pulse sequence using two different pins.

+- `pinID`: First pin number for pulse output.
+- `pulselen`: Length of the pulse on the first pin in microseconds.
+- `gap`: Gap between the pulses from the two pins in microseconds.
+- `pinID2`: Second pin number for pulse output.
+- `pulselen2`: Length of the pulse on the second pin in microseconds.

+Example: To generate a double pulse sequence on pins 2 and 5 with respective pulse lengths of 10 and 20 microseconds and a gap of 100 microseconds:
+  `doublepulse 2 10 100 5 20`

+### test
+`test`: Generates a sequence of test pulses of varying lengths (1, 2, 5, 10 µs) on all configured pins.

+`test2`: Generates a sequence of test pulses of varying lengths (1, 2, 4 µs) on all configured pins.

+### stop
 `stop`

-* stop pulse generation, go to idle mode, waiting for new command
+Stops any ongoing pulse generation and waits for a new command.

+### help
 `help`
-* output help string

 ## Testing
 Compile and upload to Arduino board.
-Open "Tools -> Serial Monitor" and enter commands, e.g. `test`.
+Open "Tools -> Serial Monitor" and enter commands, e.g. `help` or `test`.
 Connect pin(s) to oscilloscope and watch the pulses!

-Tested so far with an Arduino nano clone and pin 2 - 5, serial connection to Raspberry Pi.
+Tested so far with an Arduino nano clone and pin 2 - 5, serial connection to Raspberry Pi or a Windows PC using LabVIEW.

 ## Timing accuracy
 As to now, the program consits of simple loops and instructions to set the indiviual pins low or high.